tarunja1ks/student/index.md

 ## My Hobbies
 ![](images/freeform.png)
-Some things I like to do for fun include coding, basketball, and more.
+Som3 things I like to do for fun include coding, basketball, and more.
 I enjoy play basketball in my backyard or friends in the park.
 I cannot dunk like in the picture yet, but I hope to do so in the future.
 I also have some experience in coding competitvely in hackathons and competitive programing competitions.
 I code mainly in Python and Java.
 I also like to eat ice cream, which is in my freeform picture.
 Another one of my hobbies, is music as I enjoy listening to many songs on Spotify, which is indicated by the app logo in my freeform.

 ## Youtube Channel
 Subscribe to my [Youtube Chanel](https://www.youtube.com/@tarunjaikumar9058/featured) !!